 This marked the second time familial DNA evidence helped close a case in Los Angeles County.
 The first was the identification of the notorious Grim Sleeper, Lonnie Franklin.

 In 1982, 17-year-old Yiannoulla Yianni was raped and murdered in her North London home, shortly after seen talking to a young man in his 20s on her doorstep.
 Police found physical evidence at the scene, including semen on the bedspread, but lacked the technology to test it.
 It was not until 1999 that they were finally able to extract a usable sample, but, even then, they turned up no matches.

 Finally, in 2016, police caught a break when a new search found a match—56-year-old James Warnock.
 He had been entered into the system after being forced to give a DNA sample following a charge of possessing indecent images of children.

-At the time of the murder, Warnock lived about half-a-mile (800 meters) from the victim.
+At the time of the murder, Warnock lived about half a mile (800 meters) from the victim.
 He described himself as tall, thin, with dark hair styled to look like Saturday Night Fever era John Travolta.
-This matched descriptions given by neighbors of the man seen talking to Yianni.
-When presented with the DNA evidence, Warnock tried to claim he was in a sexual relationship with the victim.
+This matched descriptions that were given by neighbors of the man seen talking to Yianni.
+When presented with the DNA evidence, Warnock claimed he was in a sexual relationship with the victim.
 The jury did not buy it and found him guilty of rape and murder.

 2The Cornell-Story Murders